cbrown5/cbrown5.github.io/_posts/2025-03-17-LLMs-in-R-tool-use.md

 (like creating files or searching the web).
 However, I wanted to see if I could make a tool that was specifically useful in my research field.

-In this tutorial I’ll look at using them to get ocean data from an online database.
+In this tutorial I’ll look at using them to get ocean data from a public database that has an API.

 ## How tools work